Touring the Byway

 Your journey begins in Aspen, one of the most delightful historic towns in Colorado.
 After exploring the great heritage of Aspen’s founder at the Wheeler/Stallard Museum and other locations you can stay in the hotel he built.
 On Day Two, you’ll start the day discovering more about ranching in the area, the other side of Colorado, before heading to Twin Lakes and Leadville, featuring absolutely premier mining heritage in a preserved Victorian historic town.
-When you have thoroughly explored Leadville’s many mining heritage locations, you can ride the Leadville and Southern Railroad before moving on to Vail, another premier Colorado town.

 Take the historic walking tour of this very historic city (pdf included with the detailed itinerary) that takes you past nearly all of the key historic attractions in downtown Leadville.

 The founder of Aspen and builder of the Hotel Jerome, Jerome Wheeler was a silver magnate who made a fortune in mining in the area.
 Learn his story at the Wheeler/Stallard Museum of the Aspen Historical Society, housed in the 1888 Queen Anne Victorian home he built to entice his wife, who hated mining camps, to move to Aspen.
 Even though she never moved, and he never lived in the house, the first floor of the home is furnished as it would have been in the late 1800s.
 The second floor holds an exhibit featuring the work of Herbert Bayer, who designed the Bauhaus inspired campus of the Aspen Institute, influenced other local architects and created a huge body of creative work.
 The Victorian West End Walking Tour offered by the museum delivers little-known facts about the homes and the people who lived in them.